About us

 What is the Clinical Health Psychology service?

+You may have a physical health condition and be wondering how we can help.
 We are psychologists who work within medical and surgical teams to provide a holistic approach to health problems.
 Everyone’s experience of living with a health condition is different.
 Your health condition might affect you in one or some of these ways:

 - Feeling distressed, as if you can’t cope with it all